Reproducing PROC SEQDESIGN survival designs in gsDesign

 Key differences: SAS SEQDESIGN vs. R gsDesign

-There are three fundamental differences that affect the output from the example above.
+There are four practical translation points that affect the output from the example above.

 - SAS: Schoenfeld (1981).
 Uses only the null-hypothesis variance.